SynBioDex/SBOL-visual/Glyphs/InteractionNodes/process/README.md

 Association of gRNA and Cas9 to form an active CRISPR complex.

 ## Notes
-The process gylph is based on the SBGN Process Description process glyph.
+The process glyph is based on the SBGN Process Description process glyph.

 The assocated SBO term also covers: